cloudsimplus/cloudsimplus/README.md

 Changing these core classes is a bad practice, once you will not be able to automatically update your project to new versions of the simulator, without losing your changes or struggling to fix merge conflicts.

-And as I have seen in forums that I've attended, many times users have to perform these changes in core classes just to implement some specific features they need.
+And as we have seen in forums that we've attended, many times users have to perform these changes in core classes just to implement some specific features they need.
-By this way, I think those problems are enough reasons that show the need of a new re-engineered version of the simulator.
+By this way, we think those problems are enough reasons that show the need of a new re-engineered version of the simulator.

 <p align="right"><a href="#top">:arrow_up:</a></p>

 <a id="why-another-fork"></a>
 # But why another CloudSim fork? :unamused:
-I know what you are thinking: it would be better to pull a request to the original CloudSim repository in order to really contribute to the project, benefiting everybody.
+We know what you are thinking: it would be better to pull a request to the original CloudSim repository in order to really contribute to the project, benefiting everybody.

-Well, I strongly agree with you and in fact I tried that.
+Well, we strongly agree with you and in fact we tried that.
 However, the original CloudSim moved on to a new major release, introducing a completely new set of classes to provide Container as a Service (CaaS) simulations, before the changes proposed here being merged to the official repository.
 The huge amount of contributions of CloudSim Plus are discussed in the section below.